Maraner Pare

-Maraner Pare was a Bengali drama film directed by Satish Dasgupta.
+Maraner Pare was a Bengali crime drama film directed by Satish Dasgupta.
 This movie was released on 1 Jan 1954 under the banner of Himalayan Art Producers.
 The music direction was done by Sargam Unit.
 This movie stars Uttam Kumar, Suchitra Sen, Sambhu Mitra, Ajit Bandyopadhyay and Dhiraj Bhattacharya in the lead roles.
+The film became a superhit at the box office and ran for 91 days in the theaters.
+This was the second big hit of Uttam-Suchitra pair after Sharey Chuattor in 1953.